 - Parents, especially moms, are interested in more leadership programs for girls – including after-school programs, mentoring programs, and a leadership course in school – as well as specific resources for parents – to help guide their daughters into leadership.

-Based on these findings, we have launched an incubator course for parents to use with their daughters to inspire the next generation of leaders.
+Based on these findings, we have launched an Incubator course for anyone with a girl in their life to use to inspire her to lead.
 If you’re a parent or family member or mentor - and you want to help a young girl in your life see her own possibility and promise, this course is for you.
 It’s designed to give you tools and activities to talk to a girl in your life about the ways she can become a leader - and the obstacles she’ll probably face.
-Sign up for the She Should Run Incubator to access to the parents course.
+Sign up for the She Should Run Incubator to access to the Help Her Lead course.